middlebury/styleguide/_editorial/a.md

 `a.k.a.` (for “also known as”)

-`AM, PM; or a.m., p.m.` (use small caps for a more formal and easier-to-read look)
+`AM, PM; or a.m., p.m.` (use small caps when a more formal and easier-to-read look is needed; always use a.m. and p.m. in running text)

+`St. for Saint, Mt. for Mount` (spell out in more formal text; otherwise, just be consistent within a document whether using abbreviations or spelling out)

 Periods with abbreviations:
 - Use periods with abbreviations ending in lowercase letters: Dr., Ms., etc.
 - Use periods with initials standing for a person’s name: J. R. Tolkien.
 Do not use periods with initials that replace the full name: JFK.
 - No periods are used with abbreviations comprised of full capitals, even if lowercase letters appear within the abbreviation: PhD, MD, CEO
-- In running text, use periods with traditional state abbreviations and the United States (U.S.) (see States)
+- In running text, use periods with traditional state abbreviations and the United States (U.S.) (see states)

-General use guidelines:

-Use full words the first time the abbreviation or acronym is used in text, and place the abbreviation or acronym in parentheses immediately following.

-Do not begin a sentence with an abbreviation.
-Exceptions: Mr., Ms., Mrs., Dr., and St.

 Capitals vs. lowercase: